-COVID-19 Update: For Summer 2020, Wheaton Edge Fellowships may not be used for opportunities outside the United States, except in cases where:
+COVID-19 Update: Due to the ongoing impact of COVID-19 globally, Wheaton Edge Fellowships may not be used for opportunities outside of the United States through summer 2021, except in cases where:

 PLEASE NOTE: Funded internships are considered college-sponsored programs and, as such, are subject to all college policies regarding international and domestic travel, including travel restrictions.
 These policies may change with little warning in response to global events.

 The Wheaton Edge Fellowship is available only to those students who:

 - are, according to the Registrar, a current sophomore or junior in good academic standing

 - are not a Balfour, Community, Regional, or Trustee Merit Scholar